MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-E-Load-Lines/part-42-Domestic-Foreign-Voyages-Sea/subpart-42.30-Zones-Areas-Seasonal-Periods/section-42.30-30.md

 (i) Seasonal periods:

-Winter: November 1 to March 31.Summer: April 1 to October 31.
+Winter: November 1 to March 31.
+Summer: April 1 to October 31.

 (b) *Black Sea.* This sea is included in the Summer Zones.